 First of all, admit that it is just one of those days.
 Recognize that everyone has them, whether at work or at school.
 It’s okay.
 Take a deep breath and try one of these suggestions:

 When I feel discouraged, depressed, or otherwise really negative and down, one of the best ways to chase away the grouchiness is worship music.
 Get out your favorite CD or MP3 and play some worship music.
 Sing with your children.
 God doesn’t care about your voice.
 He cares about your heart.
 Close your eyes and let the Lord breathe new life into you and your children.
 Don’t really enjoy singing?
 Maybe you like drawing.
 One variation of worship is Bible journaling, which is basically an illustrated Bible.
-Try these resources to get you going.

 Have a read aloud day.